amplitude/Amplitude-TypeScript/packages/plugin-session-replay-browser/README.md

 This plugin works on top of Amplitude Browser SDK and adds session replay features to built-in features.
 To use this plugin, you need to install `@amplitude/analytics-browser` version `v1.0.0` or later.

+This plugin requires that default tracking for sessions is enabled.
+If default tracking for sessions is not enabled in the config, the plugin will automatically enable it.

 ### 1. Import Amplitude packages

 * `@amplitude/analytics-browser`